andrewandreii/bfc/README.md

 # BFC Compiler (name subject to change)

-This is a transpiler for the language that outputs bf code.
+This is a transpiler for bfc that outputs bf code.

-**Bfc** is a compiled language that is meant to be readable and scalable, while also following all of brainf*ck's limitations.
+**Bfc** is a compiled language that is meant to be readable and scalable, while also being limited to brainf\*ck's operations, memory layout etc.

 The language is assembly-like with some higher-level concepts implemented: